 New England Financial Planning Group, LLC will also provide clients with a new brochure as necessary based on changes or new information, at any time, without charge.

-Since the date of its last annual amendment filing (March 5, 2019), New England Financial Planning Group, LLC has made the following material changes to this disclosure brochure:
+Since the date of its last annual amendment filing (March 12, 2020), New England Financial Planning Group, LLC has not made any material changes to this disclosure brochure.